-The reports of the California Council on Science and Technology (CCST) are viewed as being
+California Council on Science and Technology (CCST) studies are viewed as valuable and credible

-valuable and credible because of the organization's reputation for providing independent, objective,
+because of the organization's reputation for providing independent, objective, and nonpartisan

-and nonpartisan advice with high standards of scientific and technical quality.
-Checks and balances
+advice with high standards of scientific and technical quality.
+Checks and balances are applied at

-are applied at every step in the study process to protect the integrity of the reports and to
+every step in the study process to protect the integrity of the studies and to maintain public

 For over 25 years, CCST has been advising California on issues of science and technology by